node-red/node-red.github.io/docs/writing-functions.md

 global.set("foo","bar");  // this is now available to other nodes
 {% endhighlight %}

+And can then be read using .get

+{% highlight javascript %}
+var myfoo = global.get("foo");  // this should now be "bar"
+{% endhighlight %}

 The global context can also be pre-populated with objects when Node-RED starts.
 This is defined in the main *settings.js* file under the *functionGlobalContext* property.